CloudSnorkel/cdk-github-runners/API.md

 GitHub Actions runner provider using Fargate to execute the actions.

 Creates a task definition with a single container that gets started for each job.

+This construct is not meant to be used by itself.
+It should be passed in the providers property for GitHubRunners.

 #### Initializers <a name="Initializers" id="@cloudsnorkel/cdk-github-runners.FargateRunner.Initializer"></a>